darioielardi/flutter_speed_dial/README.md

 **Labels**

-SpeedDial and its child all have `label` which can takes any Widget in SpeedDial and `String` in its child.
-SpeedDial also has `activeLabel` property by which you can specify the label that is show when SpeedDial is open.
+SpeedDial and its child all have `label`.
+SpeedDial takes any Widget as `label`.
+It also have `activeLabel` property by which you can specify the label which is shown when SpeedDial is open.
 It also comes with its labelTransitionBuilder which defaults to fade transition.

-Also Every child button `label` can be customized providing a `labelStyle`.
+Also Every child button have `label` property which accepts `String` which can be styled by using `labelStyle`.
 If the `label` parameter is not provided the label will be not rendered.

 **Animated Icon**